varunprajan/varunprajan.github.io/_posts/2020-12-20-retry-driven-development.markdown

         )
 ```

 There are a lot of things to like here (at least I hope so; I'm the one who wrote it!).
 The code seems fairly modular, and it has function names that make sense.
 It also uses type hints, which can be enforced [using `mypy`](http://mypy-lang.org/).
 Suppose further that it has a test suite with full coverage that mocks out the API and database; the tests run via Jenkins; the code is deployed with a one-button deployment; and the job itself runs on a cron at UTC midnight but can be retried with a one-button click if needed.
-I would wager that this code quality and deployment process is better than most custom-built ETL pipelines at small/medium-sized companies.
+I would wager that this code quality and deployment process is better than many custom-built ETL pipelines at small/medium-sized companies.

 Yet it is also the case that this ETL pipeline does not work well.
 The issues stem from violating the principle of retry-driven development: if something fails, the code cannot be retried safely and/or correctly.
 There are a few reasons:

 ## Lack of separation of environments

 Suppose something in the ETL job breaks (as it inevitably will).
 We would like to tinker with and run the code locally in order to debug the issue.
 Is this safe to do?
-Actually, no. Unless we have a way to mock out the (Redshift) data warehouse locally, we risk writing to our (production) table.
+Actually, no. Unless we have a way to mock out the (Redshift) data warehouse locally, we risk writing to our production table.
 And, if the Redshift connection were mocked locally, we would not be able to test that the `append_data` function works properly.
 (Note that, since our test suite uses mocks, it also does not truly test the functionality of this method).
 What we need is a way to run a job locally that does not touch production data, but still touches Redshift.

 One easy way to support this workflow is to create a development schema (let's say, `varun_dev`).
 (As an aside, `dbt` enforces [this same workflow](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/using-custom-schemas#managing-environments)).
 Then, we can use a Python package (I prefer [`dynaconf`](https://www.dynaconf.com/), but there are others) that sets a configuration variable differently if the code is run in the "development" environment vs. the "production" one.
 The code would look something like this: